noahehall/theBookOfNoah/languages/javascript/javascript.md

     - `Function someFnAsPrototype() {}; someFnAsPrototype.bleep = "bloop"`
 - prototype chain: the sequence of linked objects from one object's prototype to another, all the way up until you reach the Null object (which does not have a prototype)
 - objects with null prototypes:
-  - are cheap substitutes for maps
+  - cheap substitutes for maps
   - prevents prototype pollution attacks whereby malicious scripts adds a properties to `object.prototype` that now exists on all your objects
 - escapes
   - `hasOwnProperty` type fns and `keys` dont search an objects prototype